tonkitlab/CS360_materials/automated_script/lab3/README.md

     chmod 755 deployment_script3.sh
     ```

-2. Running this comamnd to deploy simple application and prompt will show
+2. Running this command to deploy simple application and prompt will show

     ```sh
     ./deployment_script3.sh